AnkurSheel/bookland/Bookland/input/posts/2021/2021-02-07-the-art-of-learning/index.md

 It is important to get to know the student and build a rapport.
 Once we have gained their trust, we should let them express themself and not suppress their natural voice by forcing them into cookie-cutter moulds.

-> Confidence is critical for a great competitor, but overconfidence is brittle.
+> Confidence is critical for a great competitor, but overconfidence is brittle

 Even though we might want to praise all the decisions made by a student (especially if they are young) to build confidence, we need to remember that it discourages objectivity, encourages self-indulgence and creates a dishonest relationship.